Turkish involvement in the Syrian civil war: Oil smuggling

-In late 2015, Russian Prime Minister Dmitry Medvedev said "Turkey's actions are de facto protection of Islamic State," Medvedev said, calling the group formerly known as ISIS by its new name.
-"This is no surprise, considering the information we have about direct financial interest of some Turkish officials relating to the supply of oil products refined by plants controlled by ISIS."
-Around the same time, Russia Today reported that Russia said that for a long time it had been aware of oil going from Syria under the control of "terrorists" to Turkey, alleging that the money finances "terrorist groups".
-Vladimir Putin said that "IS has big money, hundreds of millions or even billions of dollars, from selling oil.
-In addition they are protected by the military of an entire nation.
-One can understand why they are acting so boldly and blatantly.
-Why they kill people in such atrocious ways.
-Why they commit terrorist acts across the world, including in the heart of Europe,".
 Western intelligence officials said that they can track the ISIS oil shipments as they move across Iraq and into Turkey's southern border regions.
 The Obama administration was struggling to cut off the millions of dollars in oil revenue made by ISIS, but they were unable to persuade Turkey.
 In addition, the former Iraqi member of Parliament Mowaffak al-Rubaie has said Turkey was turning a blind eye to the black market ISIS oil trade.
 He said that there is "no shadow of a doubt" that the Turkish government knows about the oil smuggling operations.
 "The merchants, the businessmen [are buying oil] in the black market in Turkey under the noses – under the auspices if you like – of the Turkish intelligence agency and the Turkish security apparatus."
 In June 2014, a member of Turkey's parliamentary opposition, Ali Edibogluan, said that IS had smuggled $800 million worth of oil into Turkey from Syria and Iraq.
 Sadik Al Hiseni, the head of the security committee in the city of Diyala in Iraq, says they have arrested several Turkish tankers trying to take ISIS oil out of the province of Salahuddin.